miallo/nuggit/src/01_init/README.md

 ![A comic of stick figures describing how beautiful git is, but they just memorize a few commands.
 And when they run into an issue, they don't know how to deal with it and just copy the file and delete the folder](https://imgs.xkcd.com/comics/git.png "If that doesn't fix it, git.txt contains the phone number of a friend of mine who understands git.
 Just wait through a few minutes of 'It's really pretty simple, just think of branches as...' and eventually you'll learn the commands that will fix everything.")
 (Credits to xkcd/Randall Munroe - I can highly recommended them)

+# What do I need to do?

+You will be guided step by step and there will be explanations and example code snippets.
+Hint: just try them out when you encounter them ;)
+These commands can be in some files that you will find (if you executed a command but don't find further actions, take a look at the files and see if anything new is there).
+But they can also be in the output of certain git commands, so make sure to read them.
+If there are things you don't understand yet, because it is just the way git shows them, hopefully things will become more clear later when you get a better understanding.
+In some places you might need to use a command that you previously learned, but hopefully in most places we tell you what to do.

+If you encounter a situation, where you don't know what to do: [open an issue](https://github.com/miallo/nuggit/issues/new).

 # First steps with `git`

 `git` takes snapshots of your code, so that you can e.g. go back in the history of a file.